ryanlai666/STAT654_project_Statistics_Pattern-Recognition_and_Stock_Prediction/README.md

 2. Window_size
 3. Price only & price + volume together
 4. Data selection:
-    a. all date
+    a) all date
-    b. all date before 2000
+    b) all date before 2000
-    c. all date before 2010
+    c) all date before 2010
-    d. all date before 2020
+    d) all date before 2020
-    e. all date after 2015
+    e) all date after 2015

 Output Comparsion:
 1. which classifiation/shape is the best